Bira/octopus-carnival/_drafts/wir-mm3-4e-lolth.md

 that made her so.

 Regardless of her past history, the Lolth of _today_ is certainly Chaotic Evil.
-Her followers organize themselves in strict hierarchies where the powerful are free to abuse the weak, and the weak are encouraged to rise in power by betraying and murdering their rivals and superiors.
-Lolth herself doesn't much trust her followers as we've seen in past entries: she created at least two monsters whose main purpose is to infiltrate their hierarchies and keep an eye on them.
+Her followers organize themselves into strict hierarchies whose goal is to enable an endless cycle of bloody betrayal: the powerful are free to abuse the weak, and the weak are encouraged to rise in power by murdering their rivals and superiors.
+Lolth herself doesn't much trust her followers as we've seen in past
+entries: she created at least two monsters whose main purpose is to infiltrate those hierarchies and keep an eye on their members.

 So, in a way, you could say Lolth is the goddess of the cycle of abuse.
 She inflicts on her followers the same suffering she went through long ago, and